 How Much Do Applied Geophysicists Earn?

 The salary of applied geophysicists can vary widely depending on factors such as education, experience, location, the sector of employment, and the specific role they perform.
-According to ZipRecruiter, the 2023 average annual pay for an entry level geophysicist in the United States is $95,411 per year.
+According to Payscale, the average annual pay for an entry-level geophysicist is $63,144.
 On average, geophysicists in the oil and gas industry tend to make slightly more than those in academia or government roles but the difference is not substantial.

 As in any industry, entry-level positions typically start with a lower salary range, but with experience and advancement, the earning potential increases significantly.
 Senior geophysicists or those in managerial positions, especially those working in profitable sectors or in regions with a high demand for geophysical expertise, can earn substantial salaries.
 If an applied geophysicist specializes in any of the emerging areas or tackles pressing global challenges, they could potentially command a premium salary, reflecting the high demand for their specialized skills and expertise.
 Geophysicists may also benefit from additional perks such as bonuses, profit-sharing, or field allowances, especially when working in remote or challenging environments.